Preparing for Law School

 Pre-Law Advising

-KU students can visit with the university's pre-law advisor for support preparing for law school.
+KU students can visit with a pre-law advisor for support preparing for law school.
+For additional support, contact:

 785-864-7896